-Mantel Mount | March 25, 2024
+Mantel Mount | December 23, 2024

 MantelMount's VESA Guide: Everything You Need to Know About VESA Mounting Standards & Interface Patterns

-If you’ve ever bought a tv or a new tv mount, you may have encountered the term “VESA” during the installation process.
-Depending on your experience installing that tv, you may either love VESA standards or they still leave you confused, scratching your head and asking yourself “what does VESA mean, again?”
+If you’ve ever bought a TV or a new TV mount, you may have encountered the term “VESA” during the installation process.
+Depending on your experience installing that TV, you may either love VESA standards or they still leave you confused, scratching your head and asking yourself “what does VESA mean, again?”

-Wherever you are in the tv mounting process, understanding VESA patterns can help you pick the right tv mount and follow best practices for installing that specific mount on your wall.
+Wherever you are in the TV mounting process, understanding VESA patterns can help you pick the right TV mount and follow best practices for installing that specific mount on your wall.
 To learn more about some of the terms you’ll encounter throughout the process, check out our helpful guide on VESA interface standards.

 What Is the VESA Mounting Standard?

-Most popular tv, display, and monitor manufacturers comply with a set of standards created by the Video Electronics Standards Association (VESA), which is known as the Mounting Interface Standard of Flat Display Mounting Interface.
+Most popular TV, display, and monitor manufacturers comply with a set of standards created by the Video Electronics Standards Association (VESA), which is known as the Mounting Interface Standard of Flat Display Mounting Interface.
 The VESA-compliant display mounts also follow these interface standards.

 Originally published in 1997, the FPMPMI Standard is now widely used by manufacturers.
 It has helped increase the sale and utilization of flat-panel monitors into new markets and applications at a low cost.
 This standard broadened to include the full range of flat displays in order to provide similar application growth and economic benefits to the entire industry.